Baldwin–Westinghouse electric locomotives: The New Haven EP-1

 An initial order of 35 EP-1 locomotives were supplied from 1905 to 1907.
-The design was similar to No. 9 above, with two two-axle trucks and a Westinghouse gearless quill drive, which supported the motor on the truck frame and reduced the unsprung weight.
+The design was similar to No. 9 above, with two two-axle trucks and a Westinghouse gearless quill drive, which supported the 250 HP motor on the truck frame and reduced the unsprung weight.
 The locomotives weighed 102 tons and were 37 ft 6½ in long.
 They had to operate over the 12 miles of New York Central track electrified at 660 V DC third rail from Grand Central to Woodlawn, so had AC/DC series commutator motors; the four Westinghouse 130 motors had a total hourly rating of 1420 hp.
 The locomotive could change from AC to DC without stopping; power pickup was by eight third-rail shoes which could be lowered, plus two large AC pantographs and a small pantograph for DC where short sections through switches were too complicated for third-rail supply.
 A second order of six supplied in 1908 had design changes, including guide wheels at each end to obviate "nose" or oscillation at high speed.
+They were used in both local and express service capable of hauling 300 to 350 tons.
+Express service trains were noted to be able to reach speeds of over 80 miles per hour.
 The highly successful class operated to 1947, although some were retired from 1936.